How to Get Ready When You’re “Not Ready”

 Hopefully, you are getting your regular check-ups with your primary physician, but if not, make an appointment.
 Have the doctor review your medication list to make sure the list is up to date and appropriate.
 Let him or her know that you are considering a move to senior living.
 If you end up needing to move to an assisted living setting, your doctor will have to sign off on orders.
 This can happen more quickly (and more smoothly) if you have recently seen your doctor and have had these discussions in person.

 Research Your Options

-- DO NOT click on A Place for Mom or Caring.com or fill out any of your information on their website.
+- Do not click on A Place for Mom or Caring.com or fill out any of your information on their website.
 They are not free and not an unbiased resource.
-They are commission based and will only recommend you to the communities that they have a contract partnership with, not based off of your needs, wants, community ratings, or pricing.
+They are commission based and will only recommend you to the communities that they have a contract partnership, not based off of your needs, wants, community ratings, or pricing.

 - Research senior care options in the area you’d like to reside.
 Think about where you want to live.
 In your hometown?
 Close to your adult children or grandkids?
 Tour 3 communities (at max) and ask to come for lunch, and/or for your favorite activity to get a feel for what your life would be like if you lived there.
 Remember it’s important to try the food.
 Talk to the other residents to get their perspective and what it was like for them to make the move and settle into their new home.

 - Research what your monthly and annual expenses are and get a good handle on what your monthly income and current assets are worth.
 When you start looking around at senior living communities, you might experience some sticker shock.
 But, when you take stock of all that is included (and what you are currently paying for utilities, home, and yard maintenance, groceries, home security, a life alert system, taxes, etc.) you will start to see the value.
 Use our Home Cost Comparison worksheet to help you evaluate.

 - Ask good questions.
 Make sure that you’re leading with what’s important to you and your family in a place you’d want to call home.
 We also have sample Tour Questions to download or print from our website.